farouttravel/qnb-vpos/README.md

-# QNB Finansbank Vpos Test Project
+# QNB Finansbank Vpos TEST Project

 This is just a test project to experience QNB Finansbank VPOS features and TXN types.